-(2) Telecommunications equipment that cannot route or redirect user data traffic or permit visibility into any user data or packets that such equipment transmits or otherwise handles.
+(2) Telecommunications equipment that cannot route or redirect user data traffic or permit

-(d) Reporting requirement.
+(d) Reporting requirement.(1) In the event the Contractor identified

 (1) In the event the Contractor identifies covered telecommunications equipment or services used as a substantial or essential component of any system, or as critical technology as part of any system, during contract performance, or the Contractor is notified of such by a subcontractor at any tier or by any other source, the Contractor shall report the information in paragraph (d)(2) of this clause to the Contracting Officer.
-For indefinite delivery contracts, the Contractor shall report to the Contracting Officer for the indefinite delivery contract and the Contracting Officer(s) for any affected order.
+For indefinite delivery contracts, the Contractor shall report to the Contractor officer for the indefinite delivery contract and the Contracting Officer(s) for any affected order.